auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 On the other hand, if you use random salts, login names cannot possibly be guessed from the salt without talking to your public salt server.
-Just like a key-stretched username, this salt should be included in both the `Username`and `ContextTags` parameters but not the `BcryptContextTags` parameter.
+Just like a key-stretched username, this salt should be included in the `Username`, `ContextTags`, and `EchoKey` parameters but not the `BcryptContextTags` parameter.

 Futhermore, you wouldn't have to deal with login name normalization issues on the client: this could be confined to server-side computations where you have a lot more control over what ultimately happens.
 Moreover, this approach need not carry a cryptographic commitment to your normalization scheme.

-The downside of running a public salt server is that it could provide an account existence oracle, or even worse, an account enumeration oracle, to attackers.
-This is addition to the more generic attack surface that running an online service represents.

 A reasonable length for a random public salt might be 8-16 bytes.
 There's no need for long salts if your database can enforce uniqueness.
 Moreover,